metmuseum/marble/README.md

 			npm link

-2. Next, tell whatever project you're working on to use that local, linked version of `Marble`.
+2. Next, tell whatever project you're working on to use that local, linked version of Marble.
-	* Navigate to a local project folder and find the directory that contains the `package.json` that originally specified `Marble`.
+	* Navigate to a local project folder and find the directory that contains the `package.json` that originally specified Marble.
 		* For example, in Ghidorah, this wouldn't be the project root, it would be: `ghidorah/MMA.Ghidorah/`
 	* From _that_ directory, run:

 			npm link Marble

-	* Now, instead of what's installed in `node_modules`, npm knows to pull our `Marble` package files from the directory in Step 1.
-We can make our changes in our Marble repo, and our other project will show them to us.
-(Well, as long as they're compiled into `/dist`), more on that below:.
+	* Now, instead of what's installed in `node_modules`, npm knows to pull our Marble package files from the directory in Step 1.
+We can make our changes in our Marble repo (more on that below), and our other project will show them to us.

 # Webpack Development

 1) Install the dependencies in this directory with `npm install`
 2) Launch wepback-dev-server to watch our `/src` directory for changes and compile them into `/dist` with:
 	* `npm run start`
-3) This will also launch a browser pointed to: `src/index.html`.
+3) This will also launch a browser, with hot-reloading enabled, pointed to: `dist/index.html`.

  (Not much to see, but it works!)